-The IGMP Snooping function can be implemented on the following pages: Snooping Config, VLAN Config, Port Config, IP-Range, Multicast VLAN, Static Multicast IP and Packet Statistics.
+The IGMP Snooping function can be implemented on Snooping Config, Port Config, VLAN Config and Multicast VLAN pages.

 8.1.1 Snooping Config

 To configure the IGMP Snooping on the switch, please firstly configure IGMP global configuration and related parameters on this page.